 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This guide provides educational information on Connecticut’s hemp and hemp‑derived cannabinoid laws as of May 3, 2026.
+This guide provides educational, state‑specific information on Connecticut hemp and hemp‑derived cannabinoid laws as of June 1, 2026.
 It is for educational purposes only and not legal advice.

 Connecticut, USA hemp laws: quick overview